Process and methods

 Alternatively, themes can be identified and extracted directly from the data, using a grounded approach (Glaser and Strauss 1967).
 Other potential techniques include meta-ethnography (Noblit and Hare 1988) and meta-synthesis (Barroso and Powell-Cope 2000), but expertise in their use is needed.

 The certainty or confidence in the findings should be presented at outcome level using GRADE or GRADE-CERQual (for individual or synthesised studies).
 If this is not appropriate, the planned approach should be discussed and agreed with NICE staff with responsibility for quality assurance.
-It should be documented in the review protocol (see appendix I) together with the reasons for the choice.
+It should be documented in the review protocol (see the appendix on review protocol template) together with the reasons for the choice.

 Before starting an evidence review, the outcomes of interest which are either 'critical' or 'important' to people using services and the public for the purpose of decision-making should be identified.
 The reasons for prioritising outcomes should be documented in the evidence review.
 This should be done before starting the evidence review and clearly separated from discussion of the evidence, because there is potential to introduce bias if outcomes are selected when the results are known.
 An example of this would be choosing only outcomes for which there were statistically significant results.